bnb-chain/BEPs/BEP3.md

 #### Preparation Stage

-1. Owner should issue proper number of tokens on Binance Chain as the Pegged
+1. Owner should issue proper number of tokens on BNB Beacon Chain as the Pegged
-2. Owner should create one address on Binance Chain, and transfer in enough number of tokens for swap
+2. Owner should create one address on BNB Beacon Chain, and transfer in enough number of tokens for swap
 3. Owner should deploy the APS Ethereum smart contract on Ethereum, and deposit enough number of tokens for swap into a dedicated address (which both should be public announced).
-4. Client should have an address on both Binance Chain and Ethereum.
+4. Client should have an address on both BNB Beacon Chain and Ethereum.
-5. For such swap, Owner should publish all their Binance Chain and APS contract address, and also the expected minimum time span, MinLockTime.
+5. For such swap, Owner should publish all their BNB Beacon Chain and APS contract address, and also the expected minimum time span, MinLockTime.

 #### Usage Expectation and Benefits